wearewondrous/drupal-8-best-practices/README.md

 ## SEO

 - Make sure to have only one domain you serve.
 Otherwise redirect with `301` to the main domain.
+- If your content manager are not bound to modules like pathauto for url generation: URL are preferably lowercase.
+As separator google favors dashes (`-`) instead of underscores (`_`) or dots (`.`).
+Definitely avoid using empty spaces (will be converted to `%20`).
+- If style of Headlines are uppercase, make sure to teach the content Manager to NOT provide the Headline in UPPERCASE in the backend.
+- force language folders and redirects.
+See redirect module and set language prefix for every language.

 remove trailing slashes
 http://blamcast.net/articles/drupal-seo